um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 #draft: true
 ---

-## High Performance Computing Workshop - May 21-23, 2025
+## High Performance Computing Workshop - Oct 14-17, 2025
 ---

 This is an example of training LoRa in a batch job.